Date of Award:

 Variable soil water content created in the field resulted in significant differences in germination, emergence, and establishment among planting treatments.
 MESA germinated and emerged faster than AGDE and ATCA, allowing it to utilize water and nutrient resources earlier than the competing species.
 The greatest shoot production occurred when MESA grew alone.
 In the AGDE-MESA combination, shading apparently reduced AGDE growth and shoot production at the two most favorable water levels.
 ATCA exhibited poor germination and emergence in treatments with low soil water availability.

 Escobar, Oscar Luis Prado, "Evaluation of the Early Establishment Phase of Agropyron desertorum, Medicago sativa and Atriplex canescens in Monocultures and Mixtures" (1983).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 3771.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .